-Want to learn more about neotropical large and small mammal species, mammal census techniques, and mammal field work?
+Want to learn more about Neotropical large and small mammal species, mammal census techniques, and mammal field work?
 Want to spend time living and learning about the jungle in the beautiful country of Belize?
 Want to learn field ecology skills from professional wildlife biologists, and tracking skills from local hunters and trackers?
 Then this is the internship for you!

-In addition to the survey work to be conducted at the T.R.E.E.S Hosting Center, the intern(s) will also have the opportunity to visit other mammal conservation projects in Belize and volunteer for a few days on them, including with the University of Belize/Panthera joint project working on the Central Belize Wildlife Corridor project.
+In addition to the survey work to be conducted at the T.R.E.E.S Research Center, the intern(s) will also have the opportunity to visit other mammal conservation projects in Belize and volunteer for a few days on them, including with the University of Belize/Panthera joint project working on the Central Belize Wildlife Corridor project.
 In working on this project the intern will have an opportunity to trap and capture various species of mammals to be fitted with radio-collars, and practice radio-tracking them.

 We are looking for interns who are independent yet willing to work in a team environment.
 Applicants should have a certain level of mammal identification and tracking skills and should be interested in improving their techniques for proper identification and survey methods applicable in the tropics.
 Applicants should have a desire for learning about the incredible biodiversity of Belize through systematic field surveys and data collection.

 Desired qualifications, physical requirements and work conditions, benefits, terms, fees, and application instructions can all be found here.